 Before pushing the staging site to live we took multiple back-up of the Staging site and the Avada site.
 This was so is if something went wrong the agency could easily do a roll-back… that’s more down to learning the hard way, some grey hair and wisdom!

 The next stage of the process is: over the next week we are moving the Waterland Event Hire and Site Services website from hosting handled by the agency to Waterland managing their own hosting.
-This will allow Waterland to fine tune the LiteSpeed settings, the version of PHP that is used and to move to using Redis Object caching – which should give us an incremental speed boost!
+Via the aggregation of marginal gains from moving from PHP 8.1.34 to PHP 8.3 or even 8.4, adding REDIS Object cache and maybe even integrating QUIC.cloud, we anticipate a further marginal speed boost from 93 to maybe 95 or 96!
+That’s pretty phenomenal.

-The hardest part of the conversion was recreating the cover block with a curved top and bottom which uses a built-in Avada feature.
-We recreated this using a cover block with a SVG top and bottom mask which was inserted via the Icon Block.
+The hardest part of the conversion was re-creating the cover block on the home page with a curved top and bottom which uses a built-in Avada feature – called an Avada Section Separator.
+We re-created this using a standard cover block with a SVG top and bottom mask which was inserted via the Icon Block.
 The icon block allows you to insert Custom SVG code.

 Here is the Custom SVG code that created the top and bottom masks: